This fund provides financial assistance to students who otherwise would not receive help with the cost of their education.

 Supports enhancements to CIS students' experience through student development, faculty development, and equipment support.
-Established by School of Engineering faculty and staff.

 Provides funding to support leadership studies at the Hauenstein Center for Presidential Studies for undergraduate and graduate Leadership Fellows, a diverse class of students from many disciplines.